jo12no/spotify-ai-playlist-curateify/README.md

 An experimental application designed to automate the curation of Spotify playlists via inference with multiple AI models.
 It supports multiple data sources including:
 1) GPT & Gemini model outputs
 2) Spotify API (`get-recommendations` endpoint).
-3) Local .txt file (list of tracks or tracks exported from any service).
+3) Local .txt file (list of tracks or artist names exported from any service).

 ## Features